Jesse Ketchum Junior and Senior Public School's Mission Statement

 Field Trips

 Students learn both in and out of school.
-We augment our program with trips to Pioneer Village, the Zoo, the ROM, TSO, TUSC, skating at Ramsden Park etc. Every other year, students in grade 6 attend Mono Cliffs for 3 days of outdoor education.
-Our senior school students have the opportunity for larger year end trip, often to an Ontario summer camp location.
+We extend our programming with trips to the Royal Ontario Museum (ROM), Toronto Urban Studies Centre (TUSC) etc..
+Students in grade 6 attend Mono Cliffs for 3 days of outdoor education.
+Our senior school students have the opportunity for a year end trip, often to an Ontario outdoor camp.

 Additional Features